49 To-Do’s in Jackson Hole, Wyoming

 16. Get pictures at the top of Teton Pass (8,341 feet), in front of the famous Teton Pass sign with the cowboy pointing towards Jackson Hole (especially fun during the winter when the snow covers most of the sign).
 Approximately 11 miles west of Jackson on Highway 22 and just up the mountain from Wilson.

 18. See the National Museum of Wildlife Art.
 Just north of Jackson on 89/191.
+Be sure to check out the gift shop.

 19. Drive to the Curtis Canyon Overlook.
 In Jackson behind the hospital, take the Elk Refuge Road.
-It’s a dirt road that makes a forced turn to the north - after that change of direction, take the first road east.
+It’s a dirt road that makes a forced turn to the north – after that change of direction, take the first road east.
 Wind your way into the backcountry until you see the sign and the overlook.
 Great place.
 I once photographed an eclipse from there.
+And big horn sheep.

 21. Take a drive on the Moose-Wilson road.
 Make sure you have binoculars for the wildlife.
 North of the airport on 89/191, take the Moose Junction exit.
 Before you get to the Grand Teton National Park gate, you’ll see a sign for the road on your left.